weimeilin79/jboss-fuse-fsi-demo/docs/index.md

 # A complete Fabric8/JBoss Fuse demo

-So you want to see [Fabric8](http://fabric8.io)/[JBoss Fuse](http://www.jboss.org/products/fuse/overview/) in action, aye?
+The original project is by Christian Posta, you can find his original So you want to see [Fabric8](http://fabric8.io)/[JBoss Fuse](http://www.jboss.org/products/fuse/overview/) in action, aye?
 Well I just demo'd this and thought, what the hell, let's spend a few more minutes making it so anyone can re-create this as a starting point.
 So here goes!

 BTW, we're using [JBoss Fuse 6.1](http://www.jboss.org/products/fuse/overview/) in this demo, but you can use the community version, [Fabric8](http://fabric8.io) as well.